muhammedasaf110/matlab-arduino-signal-analyzer/README.md

 # MATLAB-Arduino Data Acquisition and Signal Processing

 ##  Project Overview
 This project demonstrates a "Hardware-in-the-Loop" setup using MATLAB and an Arduino.
-It captures real-time analog voltage data from a Light Dependent Resistor (LDR), calculates the actual sampling frequency, and performs digital signal processing (DSP) to analyze the frequency components of the captured signal using a Fast Fourier Transform (FFT).
+It captures real-time analog voltage data from a light dependent resistor, calculates the actual sampling frequency, and analyzes the frequency components of the captured signal using a Fast Fourier Transform.

 ##  Features
 * **Real-Time Data Acquisition:** Interfaces MATLAB directly with Arduino over USB to log sensor data.
 * **Hardware Control:** Actively controls external hardware (LEDs) based on the measurement state.
 * **Dynamic Sampling Calculation:** Automatically calculates the true sampling frequency ($f_s$) based on execution time and sample count.
 * **Time-Domain Analysis:** Plots the raw voltage signal over time.
-* **Frequency-Domain Analysis:** Computes and plots a Frequency Spectrum (FFT)
+* **Frequency-Domain Analysis:** Computes and plots a Frequency Spectrum

 ##  Hardware Requirements
 * Arduino (Uno, Mega, Nano, etc.)
-* 1x Light Dependent Resistor (LDR)
+* 1x Light Dependent Resistor
 * 1x Pull-down/Pull-up Resistor (e.g., 10kΩ) for the LDR voltage divider
 * 2x LEDs (with appropriate current-limiting resistors)
 * Jumper wires & Breadboard